 Trophy trout await you on many of our leases on the North Fork of the South Platte.
 To book a day on Boxwood, Long Meadow, North Fork Ranch, or the Meadows, call the Blue Quill Angler (303-674-4700) and we’ll gladly assist you.

 Flows: 181 cfs

 Clarity: Fair…Geneva Creek is adding some color on warm days

 Water Temperature: Low to mid 40’s

 Hatches: Midges and and sporadic caddis

 14 Day Forecast: Look for low flows and technical fishing.
 Anglers can expect to see sporadic hatches of midges and a few winter stoneflies.
-Target the traditional winter lies (slow, deep pools) where you’ll find the largest concentration of fish.
-The best fishing is between 11 a.m. and 3 p.m.
+Clarity and water levels will change based on warm weather trends.

 Effective Patterns: #18 Hot Tail Flash Eggs, #18 Black Pheasant Tail, #20-22 Bead Head Flashback Black Beauties, #20-22 Pearl Jams, #20-22 Rainbow Warriors, and #20-22 red midge larva.

 https://bluequillangler.com/wp-content/uploads/sites/18/2017/03/stream-report-image.jpg200200steveparrotthttps://bluequill.onestopclients.com/wp-content/uploads/sites/18/2016/11/logo-300x108.pngsteveparrott2017-04-19 12:24:282017-04-19 12:24:28Pat Dorsey's Stream Report: North Fork of the South Platte River